wailimku/scChIC-seq/README.md

 This repository includes a number of sections describing the analyses in the manuscript.
 The sections are

-1. Mapping Using bowte2
+1. Mapping Using bowte2 (coming soon)
-2. Pre-processing of Bulk cell data
+2. Pre-processing of Bulk cell data (coming soon)
-3. Pre-processing of scRNA-seq data
+3. Pre-processing of scRNA-seq data (coming soon)
-4. Pre-processing of scATAC-seq data
+4. Pre-processing of scATAC-seq data (coming soon)
-5. The analysis of the data in the manuscript.
+5. The analysis of the data in the manuscript (testing)

-First, I am working on the point 5.
-After point5, then I will work on the other sections.
-That are how the processed data was generated.

 A. Download files